explosion/spaCy/website/docs/usage/projects.md

 $ python -m spacy project run all
 ```

-Sometimes it makes sense to execute two or more commands in parallel.
-A group
-of commands executed in parallel is defined using the `parallel` keyword mapping to
+A group of commands to be executed in parallel is defined using the `parallel` keyword
-the commands specified as a list.
+mapping to the commands specified as a list.
 You are responsible for making sure that no
 deadlocks, race conditions or other issues can arise from the parallel execution.

 Using the expected [dependencies and outputs](#deps-outputs) defined in the